-Kevin was promoted in December 2017 to the rank of Honorary Colonel of the Irish Regiment of Canada.
-Since that date, he has led two separate trips with members of the 2nd Battalion, to London, England, for engagements with the His Royal Highness The Prince of Wales, who serves as Colonel-in-Chief of the 2nd Battalion of The Irish Regiment of Canada.
+Through his work with the military he has had the distinct privilege, on two separate occasions, of leading trips with members of the 2nd Battalion, to London, England, for engagements with the His Royal Highness The Prince of Wales – now His Majesty King Charles III – who at that time served as Colonel-in-Chief of the 2nd Battalion of The Irish Regiment of Canada.

 Kevin’s civic engagement and volunteerism continues to impact many diverse sectors ranging from education, healthcare, refugee awareness, youth services, food banks, tourism and the arts.